course page main image

 Course structure

-The Social Work Practice Educator Training programme has been developed in consultation with practice partner agencies to maximise effective completion rates of the programme and to ensure value for money at a time of budget constraints.
+The Social Work Practice Educator Training programme has been developed in consultation with practice partner agencies to maximise successful completion rates of the programme and to ensure value for money at a time of budgetary constraints.

-The content is mapped against the College of Social Work, Practice Educator Professional Standards, Domains and the Core Values.
+The content is mapped against the Practice Educator Professional Standards (PEPS) domains and the Values Statements.

-The programme will be supported by a Social Work Practice Education Panel comprised of experienced academics and practice stakeholders, to enhance quality assurance and approval of candidates through each of the relevant stages.
+The programme is supported by a Social Work Practice Education Panel comprised of experienced academics and practice stakeholders, which enhances the quality assurance and approval of candidates through each of the relevant stages.

 Employability